hjbhu6/yvertx/core_manual_yeti.md

 Which have the normal meanings you would expect.

 The log files by default go in a file called `vertx.log` in the system temp directory.
 On my Linux box this is `\tmp`.

 For more information on configuring logging, please see the main manual.

 ## Accessing environment variables from a Verticle

-You can access environment variables from a Verticle with the variable `vertx.env`.
+You can access enviroment veriables using `yvertx.enviroment` which returns a hash<string,string> of all the environment variables.

-## stdout and stderr in a Verticle

-The variables `stdout` and `stderr` are injected into all verticles.
-Unsurprisingly, you use these to print to stdout and stderr.

-    stdout.println("Hello from the verticle");

 # Deploying and Undeploying Verticles Programmatically

 You can deploy and undeploy verticles programmatically from inside another verticle.
 Any verticles deployed programmatically inherit the path of the parent verticle.

 ## Deploying a simple verticle

-To deploy a verticle programmatically call the function `vertx.deployVerticle`.
+To deploy a verticle programmatically call the function `yvertx.deployVerticle`.
 The return value of `vertx.deployVerticle` is the unique id of the deployment, which can be used later to undeploy the verticle.

-To deploy a single instance of a verticle :
+To deploy a verticle :

-    vertx.deployVerticle('my_verticle.js');
+    yvertx.deployVerticle name config numberOfInstances finishedCallback;

+Ie to deploy one instance of the verticle `server.yeti`

+    yvertx.deployVerticle
+        "server.yeti"
+        {for_json = E()}
+        1
+        do: println "finished deploy" done;

 ## Deploying a module programmatically

 You should use `deployModule` to deploy a module, for example:

-    container.deployModule("vertx.mailer-v1.0", config);

-Would deploy an instance of the `vertx.mailer` module with the specified configuration.
+    yvertx.deployModule name config numberOfInstances finishedCallback;

+It works like deployVerticle just for modules.
 Please see the modules manual for more information about modules.

 ## Passing configuration to a verticle programmatically

-JSON configuration can be passed to a verticle that is deployed programmatically.
-Inside the deployed verticle the configuration is accessed with the `vertx.getConfig` function.
+Configuration can be passed to a verticle that is deployed programmatically.
+The configuration is written as a struct which is converted by yvertx to JSON.
+Inside the deployed verticle the configuration is accessed with the `yvertx.config` function.
 For example:

-    var config = { name: 'foo', age: 234 };
+    config = { name= 'foo', age = 234, for_json = E() };
-    vertx.deployVerticle('my_verticle.js', config);
+    yvertx.deployVerticle
+        'server.yeti'
+        config
+        1
+        \();

-Then, in `my_verticle.js` you can access the config via `vertx.getConfig` as previously explained.
+Then, in `server.yeti` you can access the config via `yvertx.config ()` as previously explained.

+## Specifying number of instances

+You can specify the number of instances of a verticle to deploy, when you deploy a verticle:

+    vertx.deployVerticle 'my_verticle.js' emptyJS 5 \();

+The above example would deploy 5 instances.

+## Getting Notified when Deployment is complete

+The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` has returned.
+When the verticle has completed being deployed, you get notified throgh the handler you pass as the final argument to `deployVerticle`:

+    yvertx.deployVerticle 'my_verticle.js' emptyJS 10 do:
+        yvertx.logger#info("It's been deployed!");
+    done;

 ## Using a Verticle to co-ordinate loading of an application

 If you have an application that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
 You can think of this as your application starter verticle.

-For example, you could create a verticle `app.js` as follows:
+For example, you could create a verticle `app.yeti` as follows:

     // Application config

-    var appConfig = {
+    appConfig = {
-        verticle1Config: {
+        verticle1Config = {
             // Config for verticle1
         },
-        verticle2Config: {
+        verticle2Config = {
             // Config for verticle2
         },
-        verticle3Config: {
+        verticle3Config = {
             // Config for verticle3
-        },
-        verticle4Config: {
-            // Config for verticle4
-        },
-        verticle5Config: {
-            // Config for verticle5
         }
     }

     // Start the verticles that make up the app

-    vertx.deployVerticle("verticle1.js", appConfig.verticle1Config);
-    vertx.deployVerticle("verticle2.js", appConfig.verticle2Config, 5);
-    vertx.deployVerticle("verticle3.js", appConfig.verticle3Config);
-    vertx.deployWorkerVerticle("verticle4.js", appConfig.verticle4Config);
-    vertx.deployWorkerVerticle("verticle5.js", appConfig.verticle5Config, 10);
+    yvertx.deployVerticle "verticle1.yeti", appConfig.verticle1Config 1 \();
+    vertx.deployVerticle "verticle2.js"  appConfig.verticle2Config 5 \();
+    vertx.deployVerticle "verticle3.yeti", appConfig.verticle3Config 1 \();

 Then you can start your entire application by simply running:

-    vertx run app.js
+    vertx run app.yeti

 or

-    vertx deploy app.js
+    vertx deploy app.yeti

-## Specifying number of instances

-By default, when you deploy a verticle only one instance of the verticle is deployed.
-If you want more than one instance to be deployed, e.g. so you can scale over your cores better, you can specify the number of instances as follows:

-    vertx.deployVerticle('my_verticle.js', null, 10);

-The above example would deploy 10 instances.

-## Getting Notified when Deployment is complete

-The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` has returned.
-If you want to be notified when the verticle has completed being deployed, you can pass a handler as the final argument to `deployVerticle`:

-    vertx.deployVerticle('my_verticle.js', null, 10, function() {
-        log.info("It's been deployed!");
-    });

 ## Deploying Worker Verticles

 The `vertx.deployVerticle` method deploys standard (non worker) verticles.
 If you want to deploy worker verticles use the `vertx.deployWorkerVerticle` function.
 This function takes the same parameters as `vertx.deployVerticle` with the same meanings.

 ## Undeploying a Verticle